Alfresco/alfresco-tas-utility/README.md

   ```
   This will tell our framework, after we run all tests, to generate one HTML report file with graphs and metrics.

-  Take a look at the targe/reports folder (creted after running the tests, path that is also configured in default.properties).
+  Take a look at the targe/reports folder (created after running the tests, path that is also configured in default.properties).
   Open the report.html file.

   ![](docs/pics/html-report-sample.png)

+  Playing with this report, you will notice that you will be able to:
+    * search tests cases by name
+    * filter test cases by errors, labels, groups, test types, date when it was executed, protocol used, etc.
+    * view overall pass/fail metrics of current test suite, history of tests execution, etc.

 ## Test Rail Integration

-### s
+TBD

 ## Reference